 - Recent Stories

-Maybe that trusty old pick-up is on its last mile or the realization has finally sunk in that no matter how hard you try, another car seat just won’t fit into the back seat.
+Maybe that trusty old pick-up is on its last mile or the realization has finally sunk in that no matter how hard you try, another car seat just won’t fit.
 It’s time for a new car.

-Your payment allows use of the car, but you don’t own it and must return the vehicle when your contract is up.
-Many leases have the option of being able to payout the remainder of the lease if you’d like to keep the vehicle.
+Your payment allows you to use the car, but you don’t own it and must return the vehicle when your lease contract is up.
+Many leases have the option of being able to pay out the remainder of the lease if you’d like to keep the vehicle.

 How much can you afford in monthly payments?

 Lease payments are usually lower than loan payments, because you are paying for the vehicle’s depreciation plus interest, taxes, and fees.

 Do you need flexibility?

-With a lease, any customization would have to be removed and if you need to end a contract early, it can include high fees.
-However, another benefit of a lease is being able to be trade it in for a new car every couple of years.
+With a lease, any customization would have to be removed, and if you need to end your lease early, you may end up with additional high fees.
+However, another benefit of a lease is the ability to trade it in for a new car every couple of years.

 Will you be traveling?